burret/ffx/README.md

 # Format-preserving, Feistel-based cryptography command-line interface

-> Format Preserving Encryption is a method which allows the basic formatting of a message to stay in a similar format, and where the value itself is encrypted.
-It can be used to hide credit card details.
-— Bill Buchanan
+“Format Preserving Encryption is a method which allows the basic formatting of a message to stay in a similar format, and where the value itself is encrypted.
+It can be used to hide credit card details.”  — Bill Buchanan

 ## Examples